reinhart1010/nix/docs/en/common/brew-bundle.md

 `brew bundle check`

-- Output a list of all entries in the Brewfile:
+- List all entries in the Brewfile:

 `brew bundle list --all`